2022 Civil Engineering Degree Guide

 Both in college and in your career as a Civil Engineer, you will work on a lot of team projects.
 Learn to become a team player, listening to others ideas while at the same time promoting your own vision.
 You may have to make tough decisions on whether a plan is feasible both regarding safety and finances.

 A high school diploma or equivalent is typically required for most civil eng degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
-Specific civil eng careers may require a certain level of degree attainment or additional certifications beyond that.
+In addition to these basic civil engineering program qualifications, to serve in some civil eng careers, special certification may be required outside of your degree.

 |Degree||Credit Requirements||Typical Program Length|